exasol/test-db-builder-java/doc/user_guide/user_guide.md

 final Script script=schema.getScript("THE_EXISTING_SCRIPT");
 ```

-Given that a script of that name exists, you can then [execute the script](#executing-scripts) as if you had [created it using the TDDB](#creating-scripts).
+Given that a script of that name exists, you can then [execute the script](#executing-exasol-scripts) as if you had [created it using the TDDB](#creating-scripts).

 ## MySQL-Specific Database Objects

-So far there are no MySQL Specific Database Objects that are not described in [Dialect-Unspecific Database Objects](#dialect-unspecific-database-objects) section.
+So far there are no MySQL Specific Database Objects that are not described in [Dialect-Agnostic Database Objects](#dialect-agnostic-database-objects) section.

 Please keep in mind that Schema object represents a database in MySQL as a schema is a [synonym](https://dev.mysql.com/doc/refman/8.0/en/create-database.html) for a database in MySQL syntax.